-Chris anchors FOX 26 Morning News from 4am to 6am every weekday.
-You can also catch him reporting live during the later hours of FOX 26 Morning News.
+Chris anchors FOX 26 Weekend evening newscast.
+You can also catch him reporting during the week on FOX 26.

 Before moving to Houston in 2006, Chris worked as a sports anchor/reporter at KXAN in Austin, KFOX in El Paso, and WTVG in Toledo.
 He spent nearly a decade as a sportscaster before transitioning to news when he joined KRIV, but he still handles most of our sports interviews in the morning.

 Chris has been honored with nearly forty professional awards during his career including three Emmys and eight Emmy nominations.
 His live, breaking news coverage from Highway 59 during the worst "freeze" in decades earned him the Lone Star Emmy for "Live Reporting" in 2011.
 He was awarded Emmys for Talent/Sportscasting and sports reporting in 2002.
 He's also the recipient of two prestigious Edward R. Murrow awards for sports reporting, garnering the national Murrow for his investigation into sports memorabilia fraud.
 Chris has also won more than a dozen awards from the Associated Press.
 He was honored in the major market "Best Anchor" category in 2012 and 2013, earning a 2nd place finish and an honorable mention, respectively.
 A newscast he co-anchored won first place in the "Best Morning Newscast" category in 2013.
 He was also honored with the AP's "Best Sportscast" both years he spent in Austin.
 In 2004, his mini-documentary about the life of El Paso boxer turned world champ, Juan Lazcano, won a Katie Award from the Dallas Press Club.